luk036/luk036.github.io/algo4dfm/useful_skew.md

 - It is equivalent to the minimum cost-to-time ratio cycle problem, which can be solved efficiently by for example Howard's algorithm (publicly available).
 - Gaussian distribution is assumed.
-For arbitary distribution, see my DAC'08 paper.
+For arbitrary distribution, see my DAC'08 paper.

 ---